 Leslie found the following texts helpful for maintaining a broad AI cultural currency.
-The resources are ordered chronologically to ease updating, which will happen at least quarterly.
+The resources are ordered chronologically to ease updating, which will happen monthly.
 Enjoy!

 Resources (* = podcast)